 One of the Center’s main goals is to eliminate barriers and increase survivors’ access to safety, resources and support.
-Victim-blaming attitudes are one of these barriers and place survivors in greater danger.
+Victim-blaming attitudes are one of these barriers and place victim/survivors in greater danger.

 Victim-blaming attitudes marginalize the victim/survivor and make it harder to come forward and report the abuse.
-If the survivor knows that you or society blames the survivor for the abuse, s/he will not feel safe or comfortable coming forward and talking to you.
+If the victim/survivor knows that you or society blames survivors for abuse, they will not feel safe or comfortable coming forward and talking to you.